 H : Have you ever felt comfortable talking to a police person?

 C: It hardly happens.
-Even when you are right side of the law, there seems to be some anxiety when we talk to police personnel
+Even when you are on the right side of the law, there seems to be some anxiety when we talk to police personnel

 H : Have you ever thought why most of us change our behavior in presence of police?